-The 2019-2020 Annual Report identified that the team of four enforcement officers carried out a total of 116 enforcement patrols of which 51 were patrols at sea.
-The Annual Plan sets the minimum number of patrols at sea and shore inspections that officers believe need to be conducted to have enough enforcement coverage across the District, consistent with the limited financial resources currently available to the D&S IFCA.
-It is however likely that the planned patrols in North Devon and the Severn area will also increase D&S IFCA's knowledge of fishing activity in the areas and may lead to further patrols being necessary.
+The 2019-2020 annual report identified that the team of four enforcement officers carried out a total of 116 enforcement patrols of which 51 were patrols at sea.
+The annual plan sets the minimum number of patrols at sea and shore inspections that officers believe need to be conducted to have enough enforcement coverage across the District.